TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 - `Type` is the type number of this note/modifier.
 - `Length` is the length of this note in ticks.
 This value typically doesn't do anything for modifiers.

-Modifiers are applied to existing notes but are listed as separate events.
+Modifiers are applied to existing notes, but listed as separate events.
 A modifier applies to all notes on the same tick, so different notes on the same tick cannot have different modifiers unless the modifier specifically targets a single color/type.

 ### Special Phrases